r0hanSH/r0hanSH.github.io/posts/InCTF-and-VMware-CTF.md

 localhost@r0hanSH:~$ xxd -r -p Image.png > file.zip
 ```

-The file.zip was protected by password.
+The file.zip was protected with password.
 So I tried fcrackzip to crack the password using different wordlists but nothing worked.
 So again, I started anaylising the memory dump.
 Next thought was what could be the password?
 Could it be the password of local user?

 ```
 C:\Users\r0hanSH\Downloads\Challenge>volatility.exe -f Challenge.raw --profile=Win7SP1x86_23418 hashdump